jfoucher/jfoucher.com/_posts/2012-02-13-from-titanium-to-air-building-desktop-apps-with-javascript.markdown

 title: From Titanium to Adobe Air, or, Building Desktop Apps with Javascript
 date: 2012-02-13
 tags: javascript, titanium, adobe-air
-excerpt: My experience using Titanium to build a desktop app
+excerpt: My experience using Titanium to build a desktop app.
 ---

 [Vessenger](http://vessenger.com) is an app that allows closed groups such as